January 6 committee issues first subpoenas for witness testimony to four Trump loyalists – KION546

 The decision to call a group of Trump loyalists in front of the committee at this early stage demonstrates the direction of their investigatory process.
 The committee members have said they are very interested in what information was known within Trump’s orbit about the planning leading up to the insurrection and decisions made that day.

+A select committee aide told CNN on Thursday that the panel expects “all witnesses to cooperate with the select committee’s probe.
+Congress has broad investigative authority and we won’t permit our investigation to be stonewalled.”

-“The Select Committee is investigating the facts, circumstances, and causes of the January 6th attack and issues relating to the peaceful transfer of power, in order to identify and evaluate lessons learned and to recommend to the House and its relevant committees corrective laws, policies, procedures, rules, or regulations,” House Select Chairman Bennie Thompson, a Mississippi Democrat, said in a statement.
+House Select Chairman Bennie Thompson, a Mississippi Democrat, said in a statement that “the Select Committee is investigating the facts, circumstances, and causes of the January 6th attack and issues relating to the peaceful transfer of power, in order to identify and evaluate lessons learned and to recommend to the House and its relevant committees corrective laws, policies, procedures, rules, or regulations.”

+Thompson told CNN’s Manu Raju on Friday that criminal contempt is “on the table” if the individuals the committee has sent subpoenas to do not cooperate.

+“We’ve discussed it,” Thompson said.
+“And if it comes to that, there will be no reluctance at all on the committee to do that.”

 All four of the former Trump staffers were part of a larger records request the committee had sent to government agencies last month when it requested the records of hundreds of former Trump staffers, campaign employees and supporters who played a role in either spreading misinformation around the 2020 election results or the planning of the “Stop the Steal” rally that served as a prelude to the riot at the Capitol, as well as those who played a role in the security response that day.